High-definition television: United States

 On April 3, 1997, the FCC allocated 6 MHz of spectrum to every broadcaster for digital programming.
 All network-affiliated broadcasters were required to transmit digital broadcasts in the top ten markets by May 1999, reaching nearly 30 percent of American households.
 By November 1999, the network affiliates were expected to transmit in 20 additional markets, bringing DTV availability to nearly 50 percent of American households.
 All other commercial stations were expected to start transmitting DTV by May 2002, and non-commercial stations to begin digital transmission by May 2003.

-The American Advanced Television Systems Committee (ATSC) HDTV system had its public launch on October 29, 1998, during the live coverage of astronaut John Glenn's return mission to space on board the Space Shuttle Discovery.
-The signal was transmitted coast-to-coast, and was seen by the public in science centers, and other public theaters specially equipped to receive and display the broadcast.
+The ATSC's HDTV system had its public launch on October 29, 1998, during the live coverage of astronaut John Glenn's return mission to space on board the Space Shuttle Discovery.
+The signal was transmitted coast-to-coast and was seen by the public in science centers and other public theaters specially equipped to receive and display the broadcast.

+As the turn of the century approached, the "chicken and egg" HDTV situation between lack of HD content and the small installed base of consumer HDTV sets began to make progress.
+The FCC had mandated that US TV stations in the top 30 markets, covering half of US television households, must start broadcasting digital signals by November 1999.
+There was no requirement, however, for the content to be in HDTV format, so long as it was in a digital SDTV format.
+CBS began some limited digital HD broadcasting of certain special events, such as the October 1998 spectacle of astronaut and US Senator John Glenn becoming the oldest person to fly in space aboard the space shuttle Discovery, with 8 CBS affiliates carrying the network broadcast in high definition.
+The following month, ABC delivered the movie 101 Dalmations in HD, and then on January 30, 2000, ABC broadcast Super Bowl XXXIV in HD.

 European HDTV broadcasts

+In 1981, the European Broadcasting Union set up Working Party V on HDTV.
+In 1983, demonstrations of HDTV were held at the Montreux TV Symposium.